OpenDSA/OpenDSA/RST/en/Tutorials/mutationtesting.rst

 The list also displays the package and class that the line of the code belongs to.

-.. odsafig:: Images/mutationlist.png
+.. odsafig:: Images/mutationlist2.png
    :align: center
    :capalign: center
    :figwidth: 90%
    :scale: 50%
-   :alt: Mutation list
+   :alt: Mutation list (expanded)

-   Mutation List For Each Class In The Eclipse Project
+   Mutation List Tab (expanded) in The Eclipse Project

 Lines Needing Better Testing